 The process does not require any special skills, materials, or preparation.
 A PC or laptop is preferable but not necessary.
 Students can jot down their weaknesses and strengths on a sheet of paper.

 Utilising columns to keep the strengths and weaknesses separated, students will have a better idea of what they need to work on.
 To maximise the benefit of the technique, incorporate your threats and opportunities into the mix.
 It is recommended to focus only on the important aspects of your life.
-Otherwise, the process will be a huge waste of time.
+Otherwise, the process will just be a waste of time.

 What Benefits Are Offered By A Personal SWOT Analysis?